Jemma Kidd

-Jemma Madeleine Wellesley, Countess of Mornington (née Kidd; born 20 September 1974), is a British make up artist, fashion model, and aristocrat.
+Jemma Madeleine Wellesley, Marchioness of Douro (née Kidd; born 20 September 1974), is a British make up artist, fashion model, and aristocrat.

-She currently resides on the Stratfield Saye estate, Hampshire.

-Biography

-Early life

-Lady Mornington is the elder daughter of Johnny Kidd, businessman and former showjumping champion. and Wendy Madeline Hodge Kidd.
-Wendy Kidd is the daughter of Sir John Rowland Hodge, 2nd Baronet, and founder of the Holder's Festival.
-Mornington is also a paternal granddaughter of Janet Gladys Aitken and great-granddaughter of Lord Beaverbrook, who founded The Daily Express.
-Her younger sister is former model Jodie Kidd.

 Career

-Lady Mornington was a fashion model before becoming a make-up artist.
+Lady Douro was a fashion model before becoming a make-up artist.
+In 2002, she attended the gala opening party for Le Touessrok Hotel in Mauritius.
 In 2003, she opened her own "Make-up School" in London.

 She was a director of the Jemma Kidd Make-up Limited, which was incorporated in 2005, Ghislaine Maxwell was also a director.
 The company launched a cosmetics range in 2006, which was available in the UK (in Boots), America, Australia, Hong Kong, and Canada.

 Her book Jemma Kidd Make-up Masterclass was published in 2009.

 Jemma Kidd Make-up went into administration in October 2012.
-It was dissolved in January 2020.
+The business was dissolved in January 2020.

 Personal life

-The wedding of Jemma Kidd with Arthur Wellesley, Earl of Mornington, took place at St James Church in Holetown, Barbados, on 4 June 2005.
+Kidd married Arthur Wellesley, Marquess of Douro on 4 Junne 2005 at St James Church in Holetown, Barbados.

-The couple have twins and a younger son:
+The couple has twins and a younger son: